Sexual rites of passage

+It is thought that the motivation to force daughters into requiring sexual experience with men is to make them more appealing as marriage prospects in poverty stricken areas where raising daughters, who have less economic prospects, is seen as a burden.

-Sexual training and cleansing of pubescent females
+Sexual cleansing after menarche

-The kusasa fumbi (Malawi)

-In some regions of Malawi (mainly Chikwawa, Nsanje, and Salima Districts) a ceremony of ritual purification known as kusasa fumbi (lit. 'brusing off the dust') is performed.
-In it, girls have sexual intercourse following menarche.
-This ceremony may also be performed after an abortion.
-Kusasa fumbi is also practiced in parts of Angola, Congo, Ivory Coast, Mozambique, Tanzania, Uganda, and Zambia.
+A ceremony of ritual purification known in some places as kusasa fumbi (lit. 'brushing off the dust') is performed where girls have sexual intercourse following menarche.
+This is seen in some regions of Malawi (mainly Chikwawa, Nsanje, and Salima Districts).
+Such sexual cleansing is also practiced in parts of Namibia, Angola, Congo, Ivory Coast, Mozambique, Tanzania, Uganda, and Zambia.

-Prepubescent girls (aged twelve to seventeen) are often sent to a training camp where women known as anamkungwi, 'key leaders', teach them how to cook, clean, and have sexual intercourse in order to be good wives.
+Prepubescent girls (as young as seven years old to as old as 17 years old) are sent to a training camp where women known as anamkungwi, 'key leaders', teach them how to cook, clean, and have sexual intercourse in order to be good wives.
+At the training camp the girls are told that they should sleep with a man in order to get rid of child 'dust' or else their body will become diseased.
 After the training, a man holding the traditional position of hyena (not to be confused with the animal) performs the three-day cleansing ritual for a sum of money ($4-7 per girl in 2016).
 Sometimes girls are required to perform the chisamba, a bare-breasted dance at the end of her initiation in front of the whole community.

 The practice can place young girls at risk of HIV infection, since the hyena has sexual intercourse with all the girls without wearing condoms, as the ritual requires the exchange of sexual fluids.
-Traditionalist Malawians claim that the rite prevents disease; hyenas are usually selected for their good moral character and are often erroneously believed to be incapable of being infected with diseases such as HIV/AIDS, though HIV-positive men have been documented to perform the duties of a hyena.
+Traditionalist Malawians claim that the rite prevents disease; hyenas are usually selected for their reputed good moral character and are often erroneously believed to be incapable of being infected with diseases such as HIV/AIDS, though HIV-positive men have been documented to perform the duties of a hyena.

-The chinamwali (Zambia)
+This ceremony may also be performed after an abortion.

+Sex training tests

-The chinamwali is a three-month ritual performed in Eastern Province, Zambia.
-Female initiators known as alangizi teach sexual practices to girls as young as twelve.
-Afterwards, they are sent to an older man from the community who is 'tests' their sexual skills and decides whether they need to go back for more training.
-The practice is underreported, as those who undergo it are sworn to secrecy.
+Chinamwali is a three-month ritual performed in Eastern Province, Zambia.
+Female initiators known as alangizi teach sexual practices to girls as young as twelve years old.
+Afterwards, they are sent to an older man from the community who 'tests' their sexual skills and decide whether they need to go back for more training.
+The practice is likely underreported, as those who undergo it are sworn to secrecy.